Student-centric advice and objective recommendations

 What are the best AP exams to self-study?
 Check out the full list of subjects/exams offered by College Board for an idea of what you can take.

 The College Board also provides useful data about score distribution for specific AP exams.
-Here are the exams where the highest percent of students scored a 4 or a 5:
+Here are the exams where the highest percent of students scored a 4 or a 5 in 2022: